simbo1905/react-redux-realworld-example-app/README.md

 # Realworld React + Redux Example App for OKD Openshift

 This repo can be build on OKD/OpenShift/Minishift.
-[Here is a video](https://www.loom.com/share/4c312e230888417bb65f111c0b7e2f77) showing minishift building it.
+[Here is a video](https://www.loom.com/share/4c312e230888417bb65f111c0b7e2f77) showing minishift and running this app.

+The main addition to this repo is how it loads `/env.js` from an express server to load the API_ROOT environment variable into the react app.
+Without that every container build will bake in the API_ROOT variable so you cannot use the same container in different environments testing with different APIs.

+This repo also has an `.s2i/bin/sve-artifacts` to speed up incremental builds when building with s2i.

 # ![React + Redux Example App](project-logo.png)